Office of Financial Aid - Wescoe Students

-- You are a veteran of the U.S. armed forces
+- Be a veteran of the US Armed Forces

 Q: What are the components of a financial aid package for the Wescoe student?

-- Federal Grant Money: The Federal Pell Grant is awarded by the federal government based on need and does not need to be repaid.
-You will be considered for a Pell Grant when you complete your FAFSA.
+- Federal Pell Grant: This grant is awarded by the federal government based on need and does not need to be repaid.

-- State Grant Money: The State PHEAA Grant is awarded by the state government and does not need to be repaid.
-You will be considered for a PHEAA Grant when you complete your FAFSA.
+- State PHEAA Grant: This grant is awarded by the state government and does not need to be repaid.

 Q. Can I borrow money to cover expenses other than tuition?